mjiggidy/imflib/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to imflib's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**imflib** is an unofficial Python library for reading and writing `SMPTE ST 2067 - Interoperable Master Format (IMF)<https://www.smpte.org/standards/st2067>`.
+It is not yet complete.

+See the library in progress on Github: https://github.com/mjiggidy/imflib

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.